 Costumes will be judged on a variety of criteria, including craftsmanship, resemblance, and overall effect.

 It is strongly encouraged that contestants bring reference material, especially if your costume is obscure or from a not well known source.
 It is a big universe of comics, movies, games, and not everyone – even our almighty judges – may be familiar with the subject of your costume, so it is in everyone’s best interest to bring a color picture if at all possible.
 While we will not turn away entries that do not bring reference material, the absence of reference material could greatly affect your final score.
 Providing reference material will help ensure that the audience and judges know what a great job you have done recreating a character or costume.
 The reference should depict the details of the costume you are presenting.
 All reference materials are due with registration entry form and will not be accepted after registration is complete.

 Participants should be prepared to briefly explain the process through which their costume was created.

 Cosplay Contest pre-judging is not open to the general public.
-Only entrants, designers, and parents or children will be allowed inside the judging room.
+Only entrants, designers, and parents of children will be allowed inside the judging room.

-Awards will be given out in several categories, including but not limited to:
+Awards will be given out in the following categories:

 Pictures will be taken of all participants during the contest.
 Additional pictures may also be taken during the convention as a whole and during the red carpet/costume parade.
 These pictures will be used for record and judging purposes.

 All participants will be required to submit a fully completed registration form to participate in the contest.
 Minors under 18 years of age may participate in the Costume Contests only if a permission/release form signed by the minor’s legal guardian is provided.
 Forms are available at the contest registration.
 Contestants must be 13 years or older to participate.
 Children 12 or younger can participate in the Children’s Parade on Sunday.
 Please refer to the guidelines for the Children’s Parade.